Celebrating Liberation Day in the Netherlands

 A day before Bevrijdingsdag (as the Dutch refer to it) on 4 May is Dodenherdenking or Remembrance Day, a sombre event when they pay homage to the fallen and those who fought a sacrificed their lives during WWII and in all other wars.
 A two-minute of silence is observed throughout the country at 8pm.

 In contrast, Liberation Day is a colourful fête where the Dutch celebrate freedom and democracy everywhere.
-This year’s Bevrijdingsdag falls on a Thursday when the 71st anniversary of the momentous event will be feasted on a grand scale across all 12 Dutch provinces.
+In 2017 Bevrijdingsdag falls on a Friday when the 72nd anniversary of the momentous event will be feasted on a grand scale across all 12 Dutch provinces.

 Several festivals and parades of veterans are held all over the Netherlands in honour of Liberation Day.

-The day’s events are traditionally launched by the Prime Minister in a different province each year and in 2016, it’s Groningen’s turn.
+The day’s events are traditionally launched by the Prime Minister in a different province each year and in 2017, it’s North-Holland's turn.

 Some of the most popular festivals that draw hundreds of thousands of spectators are the Liberation Pop Festival in Haarlem, a free pop music festival with three stages in Haarlemmerhoutpark featuring local and international bands, and the Liberation Day Festival in Wageningen, which has 12 podia with top acts with the main podium located at the Duivendaal.